eskay993/HomeAssistant-Kasa-HS100-Control/README.md

 # Home Assistant Kasa HS100 Control
-A custom integration for home assistant to control the Kasa HS100 plugs.
+A custom integration for home assistant to control Kasa HS100 plugs.
+THis works with the latest 1.1.0 firwamre which disables support for HA (and other 3rd party products) in the UK versions of the plug.

+I've tested with an HS100 for about a week and all working great.
+I am a novice coder (understatement!), so I can't offer a huge ammount of support or gurantee it won't melt your HA.

 99.9% of the credit goes to these lovely people below.
 I just hacked my way through it all to get it working for the HS100!

-I've tested with an HS100 for about a week and all working great.
-I am a novice coder (understatement!), so I can't offer a huge ammount of support or gurantee it won't melt your HA server.

 ## Installation